-- 2.I) The responsible Group Manager should first cause an internal advertisement for the article to be published amongst all Group Managers with a potential use for the article for Council business. - 2m) Where no service unit Manager requires the article to be disposed of, it may be advertised for sale to Council employees at the price placed upon the article by the responsible Group Manager. - 2.n) Where no Group Manager or employee requires the article to be disposed of it may be publicly advertised for sale at the price placed upon the article by the responsible Group Manager; or it may be offered to a voluntary or educational organisation. - 2.0) The responsible Group Manager is authorised to dispose by way of trade-in or by way of Private Treaty with a view to obtaining best price or value reasonably obtainable.
+- 2.I) The responsible Head of Service should first cause an internal advertisement for the article to be published amongst all Heads of Service with a potential use for the article for Council business. - 2m) Where no service unit Manager requires the article to be disposed of, it may be advertised for sale to Council employees at the price placed upon the article by the responsible Heads of Service. - 2.n) Where no Head of Service or employee requires the article to be disposed of it may be publicly advertised for sale at the price placed upon the article by the responsible Head of Service; or it may be offered to a voluntary or educational organisation. - 2.0) The responsible Head of Service is authorised to dispose by way of trade-in or by way of Private Treaty with a view to obtaining best price or value reasonably obtainable.